microsoft/vscode-l10n/README.md

 ## `vscode.l10n.t`

 This API is used for translating strings in your extension's code.
-It is a part of the main VS Code extension API and id further documented [here](https://code.visualstudio.com/api/references/vscode-api#env).
+It is a part of the main VS Code extension API and is further documented [here](https://code.visualstudio.com/api/references/vscode-api#l10n).

 ## `@vscode/l10n-dev`